 The plastic ocean: how to profit and help fish

 The switch to a circular economy – based on reuse and regeneration – can’t come fast enough for forward-looking business leaders.
-With the world’s resources being used up apace, any economic growth is taking place on borrowed time.

 The trends driving transport innovation